 The Dean’s List recognizes full-time (12 or more letter-graded credit hours) undergraduate students with outstanding academic performances each semester on the following basis:

 - Highest honors, requiring a semester grade point average of 3.90 or higher.

 - High honors, requiring a semester grade point average of 3.70-3.89.

 - Honors, requiring a semester grade point average of 3.50-3.69.

-- Students who receive a grade of Incomplete (I), Not Reported (NR) grade, or elected the Pass/DX/Fail grade option in any of their courses are not eligible for the Dean’s List for that semester.
+- Students who receive a grade of Incomplete (I) or Not Reported (NR) in any of their courses are not eligible for the Dean’s List for that semester.

 The President’s List recognizes full-time (12 or more letter-graded credit hours) undergraduate students who achieve a 4.0 grade point average over the entire academic year (fall/spring).

 General honors citations are recognized at graduation and recorded on the diplomas and on the students’ permanent records.
 These honors are: